Important COVID-19 Travel

 Travel to Brunei is subject to entry restrictions

 - Entry to Brunei is severely restricted.
-Anyone seeking to enter or exit Brunei must apply for a permit from Prime Minister’s Office.
+Anyone seeking to enter or exit Brunei must apply for a permit from the Prime Minister’s Office

-- As of 3 September 2020, Brunei announced that travellers to Brunei will need to provide a negative COVID-19 test on arrival, obtained within 72 hours of travel.
+- As of 3 September 2020, Brunei announced that travellers to Brunei will need to provide a negative COVID-19 RT PCR test on arrival, obtained within 72 hours of travel

-- If the Government of Brunei permits you entry, you will be required to go into quarantine on arrival at a government booked facility (usually a local hotel).
+- If the government of Brunei permits you entry, you will need to go into quarantine on arrival at a government designated facility (usually a local hotel).
+Travellers are responsible for booking directly with hoteliers and must secure your accommodation before arrival, and have proof of their stay to show the airline at check-in

-- All foreigners must pay $350 BND for a COVID-19 test upon arrival in Brunei, and will need to cover the cost of their stay in a quarantine facility.
+- All foreigners must pay $350 BND for a COVID-19 test in advance of their arrival in Brunei and show proof of this this at the airline check-in, and will need to cover the cost of their stay in a quarantine facility.
 Currently quarantine is between 2 and 14 days.
 Travellers will be informed of the duration of quarantine on arrival.

 See Entry requirements for more information before you plan to travel.